swimit/swim-academy/README.md

 * Install [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Ensure that your JAVA_HOME environment variable is pointed to the Java 8 installation location.
 Ensure that your PATH includes $JAVA_HOME.

-* Install [Gradle](https://gradle.org/install/).
-Ensure that your PATH includes the Gradle `bin` directory.

 * Refer to the sample [build.gradle](basics/services/build.gradle) for reference.
 You may use this build.gradle for all your applications.

-* To build the application execute the command `gradle build` from a shell pointed to the application's home directory.
+* To build the application execute the command `./gradlew build` from a shell pointed to the application's home directory.
 This will create a `.zip` and a `.tar` in `APP_HOME/build/distributions` directory.
 Unpackage the `.zip` or the `.tar` file.
 The unpackaged contents will contain a `bin/` directory which contains scripts that can be used to run the application.
     ```console
-    user@machine:~$ gradle build
+    user@machine:~$ ./gradlew run
     ```

-* Alternatively, if you don't mind running through the Gradle VM, execute the command `gradle run`.
+* Alternatively, if you don't mind running through the Gradle VM, execute the command `./gradlew run`.
 This will both build and run the application.
     ```console
-    user@machine:~$ gradle run
+    user@machine:~$ ./gradlew run
     ```